❋ 1 space left on our Spring Equinox Day Retreat! Visit our homepage to learn more ❋

 Liz Brinkmann

-Liz’s journey into yoga began over ten years ago at a gym, where she entered her first class unsure of what to expect.
+Liz’s journey into yoga began over twelve years ago at a gym, where she entered her first class unsure of what to expect.
 Feeling out of her depth but driven by an inner urge, she participated in an Ashtanga practice.
 As soon as she completed her first round of Surya Namaskar A (a series of poses integral to Ashtanga Yoga), Liz knew she was hooked.
 From that moment, her passion for the yoga tradition and practice flourished.

 Over the years, Liz has maintained a consistent practice, embracing strong Vinyasa, Ashtanga, and Rocket styles, along with Yin for balance and Hatha.

-Last September, she took a significant step in her yoga journey by completing a 200-hour Yoga Teacher Training Course with Jason Crandell, achieving her Yoga Alliance certification.
+In September 2022, she took a significant step in her yoga journey by completing a 200-hour Yoga Teacher Training Course with Jason Crandell, achieving her Yoga Alliance certification.

 Influenced by her background in Ashtanga and Rocket styles, Liz’s classes feature a dynamic Vinyasa practice focused on cultivating power, precision, and mindfulness.
 Her sessions aim to help students develop whole-body awareness and a sensory experience of union.
 Accessible yet challenging, Liz’s classes are invigorating and energizing, making them suitable for students of all levels.